cabal-club/cable/readme.md

 ## 1. Introduction
-The purpose of the cable wire protocol is to facilitate the members of a group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined channels.
+The purpose of the cable wire protocol is to facilitate the members of a group chat to exchange cryptographically signed documents with each other, such as chat messages, spread across various user-defined channels.

 cable is designed to be: